 The domestic and international public interest job search process can be overwhelming.
 SJI is available to work closely with you and provide support and advice through individual one-on-one advising, group information sessions, year-round public interest programming, and the resources on this website.

 Job Search Guides

 SJI has a staff of full-time and part-time career advisors available to assist you in charting your path in a number of practice areas.
-Click here to learn more about each advisor and how to make appointments.
 They and our national consultant staff of Columbia graduates around the country will use their wide range of professional international public interest experience and expertise to: